frafall/service.snapcast/README.md

 # plugin.service.snapcast - a Kodi addon running Snapcast
 Run Snapcast as a Kodi addon.

-So far it's maily compiling it for Libreelec on the RPi3.
+So far it's mainly compiling it for Libreelec on the RPi3.

 **Building**

-I've built obn Libreelec 8.1.2:
+I've built on Libreelec 8.1.2:

 * Clone the Libreelec 8.1.2 source from https://github.com/LibreELEC/LibreELEC.tv
 * Clone https://github.com/frafall/plugin.service.snapcast and move the directories into LibreELEC.tv